Reinstated Tennessee lawmaker Justin Jones says he'll continue to call for gun reform

 "Today we are sending a resounding message that democracy will not be killed in the comfort of silence," Jones said to a cheering crowd Monday after marching back to the Capitol.

-Now technically a new member, Jones said he can file 15 bills and he'll be working on gun reform legislation right away when he returns Tuesday.

-"Every single one of those bills going to have to do with that, because that's what these young people are begging us to do," Jones told CNN Monday evening.
+Now technically a new member, Jones said he can file 15 bills.
+He'll be working on gun reform legislation as soon as he returns Tuesday, he told CNN on Monday evening.
+Each of those bills would have to do with gun reform, he said, because "that's what these young people are begging us to do."

 The Tennessee House Republicans released a statement on Monday, saying, "Tennessee's constitution provides a pathway back from expulsion.
 Should any expelled member be reappointed, we will welcome them.
 Like everyone else, they are expected to follow the rules of the House as well as state law."